iyassou/fibonacci-heap/README.md

 A Fibonacci heap consists of heap-ordered trees.
 A node in these trees has a priority and a value.
 The priority is what determines the node's ordering in the tree, and its value what we wish to order.
 Both the priority and value of a node are generic, with the following type constraints.

-In order to support deletion and increasing the priority of a value in the heap within the theoretical amortised time complexities of `O(log n)` and `O(1)` respectively, this implementation makes use of a `map` associating each value to its associated node's pointer.
+In order to support deletion and increasing the priority of a value in the heap within the theoretical amortised time complexities of `O(log n)` and `O(1)` respectively, this implementation makes use of a `map` associating each value to its node's pointer.
 For this reason, values in the heap must be `comparable` and unique.

 Priorities on the other hand are of type `any`. `New` requires a user-defined priority comparison function.
 This function, `R`, must be a [connected binary relation](https://en.wikipedia.org/wiki/Connected_relation) on the priority's type `P`, i.e.